 Anthony invites people to calm down.
 Some of us will need time to return to our human role.
 It’s better to take our time.

 What I remember from my Vipassana retreat with so many restrictions: Everything tastes better!

 I find that all the food is fabulous.
 I want to smile at everyone.
 I want to shout to them how lucky I am to be here, how much I appreciate the sun in Thailand like never before.

 I am aware that I created this opportunity for myself and I am proud of myself.

-I believe that the Vipassana retreat teaches you to better appreciate what you have and to be more aware of it.
+I believe that the Vipassana retreat teaches us to better appreciate what we have and to be more aware of it.